One of the most interesting questions a beginner may have is ‘how to paper tune a bow?’

 Now review your shot sequence, and figure out what you got right and what got wrong.

-Perhaps it is the most important task in all of the steps I’ve talked about.
+Perhaps it’s the most important task in all of the steps I’ve talked about.

 You might face several scenarios like tail high, tail low, tail left or tail right, you can also experience multiple tears

-All you have to do is to take a good shot through the suspended paper.
+All you’ve to do is to take a good shot through the suspended paper.

 The main point of this exercise is to produce a clean bullet hole with three clean cuts showing where the arrows have passed through the paper.